-Figure 3, 4, and 5 plot the wintertime tendencies of CO (RHS of Eq.
-(2)) for 2008/2009 and 2010/2011, for the three scenarios of 67° N, 80° N, and a north polar average $(60^{\circ} - 90^{\circ})$ N, respectively.
-The zonal mean tendencies are plotted as an 11-day running mean.
-Note that the tendencies are plotted with individual colour scales to retain relevant information when there are low magnitudes, and labelled contours are added.
+Figure 3 plots the wintertime tendencies of CO (RHS of Eq.
+(2)) for 2008/2009 and 2010/2011.
+The zonal mean tendencies are shown for 67° N, 80° N, and a north pole average ($60^{\circ} - 90^{\circ}$ N), and are plotted as an 11-day running mean.
 In the context of a point measurement at Kiruna, a full rotation of the vortex is on the order of 10 days (assuming a zonal wind speed of 20 m/s at 67° N).
 Relevant comments on the results are provided here but an in-depth analysis is not made as it is not the focus of the study.
-Molecular diffusion (Xmol) generally causes negligible changes in CO, compared to other process, below approximately 83 km, and shows little variation between different scenarios and winters.
-Above that, the magnitudes increase quickly, with tendencies < -0.1 ppm/day in the altitude range shown here.
-Unresolved eddy transport (Xk{zz}) is also negligible below approximately 75 km, but can show tendencies < -0.2 ppm/day above that altitude for short times (order of a week).
-Significant variation is seen for the different winters.
-Both processes tend to cause a decrease in CO VMRs throughout the winter in the upper mesosphere, agreeing with results of Smith et al. (2011).
-For comparison, vertical advection (adv_w) at these altitudes shows positive tendencies ranging from < 0.2 to > 1.6 ppm/day.
-Changes in CO due to chemistry (chem) are small below approximately 70 km, but each scenario and year shows a sustained sink for CO during the winter in a layer at around 80 km altitude.
+Molecular diffusion (Xmol) generally causes negligible changes in CO, compared to other process, below approximately 85 km.
+Unresolved eddy transport (Xk{zz}) is also negligible below approximately 75 km.
+Both processes tend to cause a decrease in CO VMRs throughout the winter, agreeing with results of Smith et al. (2011).
+Changes in CO due to chemistry (chem) are small below approximately 70 km, but all cases show a sustained sink for CO during the winter in a layer at around 80 km altitude.
 The layer coincides with the location of a night-time layer of hydroxyl (OH) around 82 km altitude (Brinksma et al., 1998, Pickett et al., 2006, Damiani et al., 2010).
-OH is known as the dominant chemical sink for middle-atmospheric CO (Solomon et al, 1985). chem tendencies are stronger at 80° N compared to 67° N, with magnitudes reaching more than 0.3 ppm/day in November and December 2010, ranging from approximately 10 % to 50 % of adv w over that time.
+OH is known as the dominant chemical sink for middle-atmospheric CO (Solomon et al, 1985). chem tendencies are stronger at 80° N than 67° N, with magnitudes reaching more than 0.3 ppm/day.
 The results suggest that CO chemistry cannot be ignored in the mesosphere during winter.
-Tendencies due to resolved eddy diffusion (Xedd) show the most variation between positive and negative values, mainly at 67° N because of proximity to the edge of the polar vortex.
-The north polar average shows that Xedd generally reduces CO VMRs during the winter and, above ~ 70 km, has magnitudes greater than 25 % of adv w for time scales of a week.
-The largest tendency in CO is from adv w , and causes an almost constant increase in CO VMRs throughout the winter, before reversing when the TEM vertical wind changes direction in Spring (visible in all adv = v).
-The increase is due to the downward motion of air and the positive gradient of CO VMR with altitude.
-The tendency is stronger at 80° N compared to 67° N due to a stronger vertical component of the residual circulation at the higher latitude (Smith et al., 2011, and see Figure 2).
-A signature of the major SSW in 2009 can be seen in the adv w tendency for that year, with a decrease and eventual change to a negative tendency.
-A negative tendency generally indicates ascent of air at this time.
+Tendencies due to resolved eddy diffusion (Xedd) are the most variable, and more so at 67° N than 80° N because of proximity to the edge of the polar vortex.
+The polar average shows that Xedd generally reduces CO concentrations during the winter.
+The largest tendency in CO is from vertical advection (adv_w ), and causes an almost constant increase in CO VMRs throughout the winter, before reversing when the TEM vertical wind changes direction in Spring (visible in all $adv_w plots$).
+The tendency is stronger at 80° N compared to 67° N due to a stronger vertical component of the residual circulation at the higher latitude (Smith et al., (2011), and see Figure 2).
+A signature of the major SSW in 2009 can be seen in the adv_w tendency for that year, with a decrease and eventual change to a negative tendency.
 For some time directly afterwards, the tendency has a stronger positive magnitude than before.
 This agrees with observations of stronger vertical motion above the pole after a SSW (see references in Table 1).
-There is also a brief change to a negative $adv_w $ at 80 N, around 80 km altitude, in early January 2011.
+There is also a brief change to a positive adv_w at 80 N, around 80 km altitude, in early January 2011.
 This coincides with a relatively strong positive value for Xedd at the same time and location, indicating strong wave activity.
-The CO tendency from horizontal advection $(adv_v )$ is negative almost everywhere.
-This is expected, considering the direction of \overline{v} , toward the winter pole, and the low-to-high gradient of CO from lower to higher latitudes in the winter hemisphere.
-The magnitude of the tendency decreases in spring in each scenario and year, but a change of sign is not obvious by the end of April.
-The advection tendencies show maximum values around 70 - 80 km for two main reasons.
-The first is the larger magnitude of the TEM circulation, compared to lower altitudes, before there is a turnaround in the direction of the circulation at higher altitudes, at which point the circulation changes from poleward and downward to poleward and upward (e.g., Lieberman et al., 2000; Smith et al., 2011).
-The turnaround point is at approximately 95 km in WACCM (Smith et al., 2011).
-The second is the generally increasing vertical gradient of CO with altitude (see Eq.
-1).
-At 67° N, the magnitudes of adv{v} are roughly half that of adv{v} , and at 80° N they are roughly one fifth.
+The tendency from horizontal advection $(adv_v )$ is negative almost everywhere.
+This is expected, considering the direction of \overline{v} during winter and the low-to-high gradient of CO from lower to higher latitudes.
+The magnitude of the tendency decreases in spring but a change of sign is not obvious by the end of April.
+At 67° N, the magnitudes of $adv{-}v $ are roughly half that of $adv{-}w $, and at 80° N they are roughly one fifth.
 Considering this observation alone, changes in CO VMRs cannot be attributed solely to vertical advection.

-4 Rates of vertical motion with SD-WACCM CO
+4 Rates of vertical motion with KIMRA and MLS